DLaMott/SQLiteDatabase/README.md

 Once in the correct directory enter java -jar CSC289DatabaseTest-1.0-SNAPSHOT.jar

-Successful build will show output such as:
+Successful execution will show output such as:
 --------------------------------------

 Connection made